CRT Object Detection

 O(1) classify

-gcd(pixel, N) determines object kingdom.
+gcd(pixel, N) determines object class.
 No anchor boxes.
 No NMS.
 Deterministic.

 Anomaly edges